BCH-RC/DiVenn/README.md

 Right-clicking nodes can show the gene IDs of interest (see Figure 4).

 #### 3.2	Link to KEGG pathway and GO terms
-If users need to check the KEGG pathway or GO terms of interested gene node, they choose the ‘show gene details’ option after right clicking the node (see Figure 5).
+If users need to check the KEGG pathway or GO terms of interested gene node, they can choose the ‘Gene details’ option after right clicking the node (see Figure 5).

 ![Right-Click Example](./image/tutorial/clickGraph.PNG)

 _**Figure 4** Right-click functions.
-Gene node names can be displayed and hidden; the detailed gene function, including pathway and GO terms, can be displayed through ‘Details’ button._
+Gene node names can be displayed and hidden; the detailed gene function, including pathway and GO terms, can be displayed through ‘Gene details’ button._

 ![Gene Detail Example](./image/tutorial/geneDetail.PNG)

 _**Figure 5** Gene details.
-KEGG pathway and GO terms will be displayed by selecting "Gene pathway details" or "Gene ontology details" option._
+KEGG pathway and GO terms will be displayed._

 ### 4. GUI Function